CristyCarmona/sql-challenge/README.md

 # Employees database and analysis

-Table_schema.- code to create the tables.
+Table_schema.sql file.- code to create the tables.
-Queries.- code to extract the next information:
+Queries.sql file .- code to extract the next information:
 1.-List the following details of each employee: employee number, last name, first name, sex, and salary.

 2.-List first name, last name, and hire date for employees who were hired in 1986.